General Course Description

 Course History

 Opened in 1972 as Wilson’s River Run, a semi-private course.
 In 2004, Rod and Kenna Punches (who used to work for the original owner) purchased the course and renamed it Willow Run Golf Course and operated it as a fully public course.
 In 2020, the Port of Morrow purchased the course and renamed it Marker 40 Golf Club.
+The Port has been making improvements since (and have recently changed the location of the 2nd green to the other side of the creek).

 Why It Is There